monkey-mode/monad-transfer-script/README.md

 - **"Cannot transfer: Available amount is less than minimum"**: Wallet A needs at least 0.5 MON + gas fees
 - **"Transaction failed"**: Check network connection and gas price settings
 - **"Insufficient funds"**: Ensure wallet A has enough balance for gas fees
+- **"Funds stuck in Wallet B"**: Use recovery mode: `bun run recover`
+- **"Final transfer failed"**: Re-run the script - it will automatically detect and recover stuck funds
+- **"Recovery mode detected"**: Script automatically found funds in Wallet B and will move them to Wallet A